The Lion Shrine in Osaka

 For Osaka's Yasaka has not always been that discreet but quite unusual sanctuary as it stands today.
-Once flourishing vast temple, it was largely narrowed during the Meiji Restoration in 1868, which separated Shinto from Buddhism.
-Damaged by World War 2 bombings and rebuilt afterwards, he then received what now makes its little fame: Ema-Den, a giant lion head shaped building.
+Once a flourishing vast temple, it was significantly narrowed down during the Meiji Restoration in 1868, which separated Shinto and Buddhism cults.
+Damaged by World War II bombings and rebuilt afterwards, it then received what now makes its little fame: the Ema-Den, a building shaped in a giant lion head.

 Spanning over 12 meters high and 11 width, this 獅子舞台 Shishibutai mask 😷 distills an impressive figure, which keeps between its teeth a rather classic recollection place.
 For the anecdote, the giant lion was not built until 1975.
 Two processions pass by it every year: